|

 - DB

-- Deutsche bahn - German Railways, parent company of Chiltern Railways, Arriva, DBS.
+- Deutsche Bahn - German Railways, parent company of Chiltern Railways, Arriva, DBS.

 - DBS